In Depth Baby Product Reviews Led by a Pediatrician

 4.0

-We push each stroller through it all and then compare their results for ease of pushing, turning, and performance over various surfaces and in tight spaces like a crowded city sidewalk.
+We push each stroller through it all and then compare their results for ease of pushing, turning, and performance.

-It is worth noting that most of the high-scoring strollers perform well on both paved and unpaved surfaces.
-The more substantial wheels make for effortless pushing and single-handed turning on pavement, and they excel in smaller spaces with tight turning radiuses.
+Most high-scoring strollers perform well on both paved and unpaved surfaces.
+The bigger wheels and rubber tires make for effortless pushing and single-handed turning on pavement, and they excel in smaller spaces with tight turning radii.
 Their advantages were even more pronounced when going over grass or gravel in the park.
-Smaller wheel products with solid tires got bogged down on rough surfaces, often to unworkable levels.
-The plastic wheels also transmit jarring shocks directly to the baby because they do not absorb the energy and often lack suspension.
+Smaller-wheel products with solid or plastic tires got bogged down on rough surfaces, often to unworkable depths.
+The plastic wheels also transmit jarring shocks directly to the baby because they do not absorb the energy and frequently lack suspension.

-Pushing and turning on flat, hard surfaces like pavement and concrete or those you encounter indoors is the bread and butter for a full-size stroller.
-Being able to push a stroller with minimal resistance or to turn with a single hand can make the job of pushing a child hither and yon easier.
-The top performers on flat surfaces for maneuverability were the Baby Jogger City Select 2 and Baby Jogger City Sights.
-Both strollers have minimal chassis flex and have solid wheels with light suspension that makes threshold changes and turns a thoughtless operation.
-The UPPAbaby Cruz v2, Britax B-Free, Mockingbird, and the Cybex Balios S Lux are close behind.
-Each has a high quality wheel and sturdy frames that help make them easier to handle.
-The worst in the group were the Baby Jogger City Mini GT2 and the Thule Spring.
-Both strollers have smaller diameter wheels and flexing frames requiring more response time, making it hard to make tight turns without pre-game planning.
+Pushing and turning on flat, hard surfaces like pavement and concrete, or those you encounter indoors, is the bread and butter for a full-size stroller.
+Being able to push a stroller with minimal resistance or turn with a single hand can make pushing a child hither and yon easier.
+The top performer on flat surfaces for maneuverability was the high-quality UPPAbaby Vista v3.
+Thanks to its narrower, in-line design and shorter wheelbase, it can navigate turns and clear threshold changes with ease.
+The UPPAbaby Cruz v3 and Baby Trend Expedition Jogger are close runners-up.
+The Cruz v3 largely mimics the Vista, but with a shorter wheelbase, and the Expedition's 3-wheel design helped it turn in tight places.
+The worst in the group is the Evenflo Pivot Xpand.
+Its smaller-diameter wheels and flexing frame require more time to respond, making it hard to make tight turns without pre-game planning.

-While the Baby Jogger brand has the word “Jogger” in the brand name, most of their products are not suitable for jogging.
+While the Baby Jogger brand has the word “Jogger” in its name, most of their products are not suitable for jogging.
 This applies to all of the Baby Joggers in this review.
-You should not jog with any stroller that is not designed for jogging, as they do not have the proper design features to provide a safe jogging experience with a baby.
-No, seriously, don't do it!
+You should not jog with any stroller not designed for jogging, as they lack the proper features to provide a safe jogging experience with a baby.
+Seriously, don't do it!

 All-Terrain

-Before you have children you might think all-terrain strolling isn't in your future.
+Before you have children, you might think all-terrain strolling isn't in your future.
 It could feel like a non-issue if you don't hike or run.
 But wait!
 Don't fall into that trap.
-You will likely need and use your stroller on various terrains, so its performance here should not be ignored.
+You will likely need to use your stroller on various terrains, so its performance on these surfaces should not be overlooked.
 Even a quick trip to an urban park will have you pushing over grass and gravel.
 Headed to the zoo?
 Many have uneven pathways and odd thresholds.
-Even your local strip mall could be surrounded with cobblestone or carpet.
+Even your local strip mall could be surrounded by cobblestone or carpet.

-Smaller plastic wheels can become dented or deform over time depending on the terrain you regularly traverse.
+Smaller plastic wheels can become dented or deformed over time, depending on the terrain you regularly traverse.
 Our test shows that rubber or dense foam-filled wheels are better for moving on uneven surfaces.
-If you need to stroll frequently over grass, gravel, or dirt, maneuverability should be an essential consideration in your decision-making process, and those with rubber tires should be at the top of your list.
+If you need to stroll frequently over grass, gravel, or dirt, maneuverability should be an essential consideration in your decision-making process, and those with rubber tires should be at the top of your list, with foam-filled, dense wheels coming in next.

 Overall Maneuverability

-Only you know the areas you plan to stroll, and there is much to consider depending on your location, lifestyle, and plans.
-Having an easy-to-push and turn stroller could make all the difference between a great outing and a frustrating experience.
+Only you know the areas you plan to stroll, and depending on your location, lifestyle, and plans, there is much to consider.
+Having an easy-to-push-and-turn stroller could make all the difference between a great outing and a frustrating experience.
+We cannot overstate the importance of assessing your potential terrain with your eyes wide open.

 Transporting and Storing